 While we understand that you’re excited to give a nice makeover to your house, don’t let it blur your mind.
 Most of the first-timers don’t devote enough time to arrange things beforehand.
 This causes a lot of wastage, in terms of both money as well as energy.
 Taking out time for doing some preparation is essential.

 For instance, make sure that the walls have been dusted properly.
 Dirty walls don’t soak the paint well.
-Plus, preparing the paint before and deciding to clean the walls later, disturbs the consistency of the color.
+Plus, preparing the paint before and deciding to clean the walls later, disturbs the consistency of the colour.
 Cover everything that remains in the room with sheets, tapes, and masks, before painting.
 It is better to check in advance if any repair work is needed and get it over with.

 Are you okay with using outdated and substandard computer, phone, or kitchen tools?
 Obviously not, because it would hamper your work efficiency.
 That’s right.
 Same goes for the paint tools too.
 Many of us underestimate this factor and compromise with the quality of these tools.
 And it shows badly in the final result.

 No matter how superior the paint quality is, if the tools are cheap, you won’t be doing justice to those innocent walls.
 It is the responsibility of the brushes and the rollers to bring out the best in the paint.
 So, be ready to spend a decent amount on these pieces of equipment.